thin-edge/thin-edge.io/docs/src/tutorials/write-my-software-management-plugin.md

 with exit code `0` (successful).

-In most cases, the output of the `line` command is multi-lines.
+In most cases, the output of the `list` command is multi-lines.
 The line separator should be `\n`.
 This requirement comes from the JSON Lines specifications.